Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/simulating-currents-with-water-decals.md

 Enabling horizontal deformation has the following effects:

+- You can add a new **HorizontalDeformation** feature in the Graph Inspector of a water decal shader graph.
 - HDRP creates a new buffer, which increases the amount of memory HDRP uses.
-- The results of [water scripts](water-scripting-in-the-water-system.md) and [underwater effects](water-underwater-view.md) might be less accurate.
+- The results of water scripts and [underwater effects](water-underwater-view.md) and [script interactions](float-objects-on-a-water-surface.md)might be less accurate.

 ## Additional resources